 This chap surely has to be one of the most inactive breeds on the planet.
 His life revolves around a lot of sitting and lying down, but sadly this probably has more to do with the effects of selective breeding than sheer laziness.

 The bulldog was once a fearsome breed with the capability to bring down a bull on the run.
 Unfortunately the modern bulldog suffers from quite a few health problems, including respiratory and heart disease, cherry eye and hip dysplasia.
 Nowadays, he tends to keep his head down and his mouth shut.
 Can you blame him though?

 Not particularly known for being a highly strung breed, Danes are often regarded as gentle giants.
 They have an almost aloof nature and little desire to engage in mindless barking.
 Perhaps there are far too many canine philosophical matters to consider?

 Despite having their origins in the field, these jolly big fellows, (they are much heavier than other types of spaniel) are not known to be ‘barkers’.
 Being on the vulnerable breed list with the UK Kennel Club, there are not too many of them around.
 Perhaps they realise, without an audience, there’s little point engaging in vocal acrobatics.

-Don’t forget, all dogs are vocal to some extent and it is perfectly natural for them to communicate in this way.
+When choosing a family dog, don’t forget, all dogs are vocal to some extent and it is perfectly natural for them to communicate in this way.
 Prolonged and unwanted barking, however, can be stressful – not only for you, but potentially your neighbours, as well as for Fido too.
 It is important to identify the root cause of excessive barking in order to find the right solution.

 Check out our Holidays4Dogs article on how to deal with excessive barking.